CosminAchitei15/deliver-now/README.md

 # Deliver Now
-A project made during my "Object Orriented Programming" class using C++, Qt, file read-write opperations, OOP principles and the Observer design pattern.
+A project made during my "Object Oriented Programming" class using C++, Qt, file read-write opperations, OOP principles and the Observer design pattern.

 ## What can it do?